Davcik/DesktopSearchApp/README.md

 The design is intentionally practical rather than ornamental.
 The aim is to support efficient use in desktop environments where clarity, speed, and visibility matter more than visual excess.

-Intended Use Cases
+**Intended Use Cases**

-DesktopSearchApp is suitable for several user groups and scenarios.
+DesktopSearchApp is suitable for several user groups and scenarios:

-Example Use Cases
 Academic researchers managing mixed-format document archives.

 Students searching across reading materials, notes, and project files.